lynnfaraday/aresmush.com/original_goals.md

 2)  A standard database

-FaraMUSH will require a SQL back-end.
+AresMUSH will require a SQL back-end.
 Requiring SQL places limitations on the game host (though most support SQL anyway) but opens up a whole host of options with regards to integrating with web pages and other tools, not to mention the efficiencies inherent in using a standard database tool for storing data.

 The core engine will maintain a set of base tables.
 These tables contain only the minimum data set required for the engine.
 Among this data is the "object ID", a unique identifier for each object.
 Object IDs are not recycled, even when an object is no longer in use.